 - Electric Start/Auto Start: This feature allows the operator to simply push a button instead of having to pull a rope to get the unit started.

 - Hour Meter: This feature will help you in planning your oil changing ahead of time as it tracks just how long the engine has been in operation.

 - Idle Control: This feature allows the generator to throttle down the motor automatically in the event power is not being drawn from the unit’s alternator – this will minimize the noise the engine produces as well as the wear and tear on it.

-- Low Oil Alert/Shutdown: Some generators will have an alert system that lets you now when oil is low, others will turn off if oil gets to low and this is to protect the tank from potential damage.
+- Low Oil Alert/Shutdown: Some generators will have an alert system that lets you know when oil is low, others will turn off if oil gets too low and this is to protect the tank from potential damage.